saasquatch/mobile-sdk-objectivec-cocoapod/README.md

 ####Register a user with Referral SaaSquatch

 To register a user, we provide user information to Referral SaaSquatch.
 We provide our tenant alias which identifies our app.
 A userId from our system is passed to SaaSquatch to uniquely identify our users.
 We pass in an accountId, which Referral SaaSquatch uses to group users together; see [Shared vs Solo Accounts](http://docs.referralsaasquatch.com/shared-vs-solo-accounts/ "Shared vs Solo Accounts") to see what you should use here.
 Lastly, we provide a valid JSON object containing information about our user.
-For a description of the available `userInfo` fields, please see (TODO: LINK SAASQUATCH DOCS).
+For a description of the available `userInfo` fields, please see [SaaSquatch docs](http://docs.referralsaasquatch.com/api/methods/#open_create_user "Referral SaaSquatch REST API reference").
 Here is an example:

 ```swift
 // This is your tenant alias which identifies you with Referral SaaSquatch